London leaders defy 'immoral' new rule to deport rough sleepers

 “These plans are particularly appalling in the midst of a global pandemic and the deepest recession in generations.
 The government should think again.”

-The Home Office did not immediately respond to a request for comment.
-It has previously said the rough sleeping rule would be used sparingly and for people who refused support services.
+Under the policy introduced on Dec.
+1, immigration officials can make rough sleeping a legal ground to cancel or refuse someone’s right to stay in Britain.

-Under the new policy, immigration officials can make rough sleeping a legal ground to cancel or refuse someone’s right to stay in Britain.
+However, a government spokesman said removal would only be considered as “a last resort” for a small minority of rough sleepers who refused government and local authority support and engaged in persistent anti-social behaviour.

-Three London boroughs - Islington, Haringey and Southwark - said they would defy it.
+Three London boroughs - Islington, Haringey and Southwark - said they would defy the rules.

 “It’s cruel, inhumane and morally wrong to deport someone simply for falling on difficult times,” Southwark councillor Helen Dennis said.